What are terpenes? Understanding aromas in cannabis

 Here are the ten most important terpenes in cannabis:

-Each terpene carries its own distinct scent and contributes to the overall aromatic character of the plant.
+Each terpene carries its own recognisable scent and adds to the broader aromatic character of the plant.

-These compounds play a key role in shaping the fragrance and essence of different cannabis varieties.
-By understanding the terpene composition within a particular variety, individuals can appreciate the unique aromatic profiles that distinguish one type from another.
+They play a central role in defining the fragrance and individuality of different cannabis varieties.
+By paying attention to the terpene composition of a specific variety, it becomes easier to understand and enjoy the subtle differences that make one stand out from another.

 Terpenes: The aromatic compounds in cannabis